hirosystems/docs/clarinet-debug-contract.md

 #### VS Code Debugger

-Clarinet supports the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) (DAP) which enables debugging your smart contracts inside of VS Code, or any code editor supporting the DAP protocol.
+Clarinet supports the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) (DAP) which enables debugging of your smart contracts inside of VS Code, or any code editor supporting the DAP protocol.

-To setup a debug session, you will first need to create a `launch.json` file to tell VS Code what you want to debug.
+To set up a debug session, you will first need to create a `launch.json` file to tell VS Code what you want to debug.
 The easiest way to accomplish this is to let VS Code generate the template for you by opening the "Run and Debug" view and clicking "create a launch.json file".